Skip to main content

 Enable/Disable Full TLS Inspection for Specific Sites

-Specific segments of the Transport Layer Security (TLS) traffic may be governed by legal safeguards that concern the privacy and secrecy of communications.
-Decrypting and analyzing this communication might be deemed illegal in some jurisdictions.
-Depending on your industry, location, regulatory concerns, the Sarbanes-Oxley Act (SOX), personally identifiable information (PII), and legal obligations, you may come across some forms of data flow that should not be decrypted, such as confidential medical or financial information.
+Certain portions of the Transport Layer Security (TLS) traffic may be subject to legal protections that pertain to the confidentiality and secrecy of communications.
+Decrypting and analyzing this message might be considered unlawful in many areas.
+Depending on the specific sector, geographical region, regulatory requirements, the Sarbanes-Oxley Act (SOX), personally identifiable information (PII), and legal responsibilities, there may be some types of data flow that should not be deciphered, such as secret medical or financial information.

-Thus, it can be superfluous to scrutinize the Transport Layer Security (TLS) traffic for certain websites even though Zenarmor advises inspecting as much traffic as possible.
-To safeguard the confidentiality of such connections, it is important to establish filters and restrictions for TLS inspection setup.
+Therefore, it may be unnecessary to closely examine the Transport Layer Security (TLS) traffic for certain websites, despite Zenarmor's recommendation to scan as much information as feasible.
+In order to protect the privacy of these connections, it is crucial to implement filters and constraints for the TLS inspection configuration.

-Furthermore, to thwart Man-in-the-Middle (MiTM) inspection, certain vendors and developers implement coding techniques known as certificate pinning.
-Zenarmor is unable to analyze SSL traffic originating from websites or applications that employ certificate pinning, including but not limited to Adobe, Apple, Cisco WebEx, Microsoft Office 365, and the Dropbox app.
+In addition, to prevent Man-in-the-Middle (MiTM) scrutiny, certain suppliers and developers use coding methods called certificate pinning.
+Zenarmor lacks the capability to examine SSL traffic that comes from websites or programs that use certificate pinning.
+This includes, but is not limited to, Adobe, Apple, Cisco WebEx, Microsoft Office 365, and the Dropbox app.

 Zenarmor provides several websites that are automatically excluded from TLS Inspection.
-It also allows you to specifically choose websites and apps that will not undergo inspection on your firewall at a global scale.
+It also enables you to choose to designate websites and applications that will be exempt from scrutiny by your firewall on a global level.

 You may easily exclude certificate-pinned and whitelisted websites from TLS inspection in a policy, by following the next steps: